 So, let’s start from the very beginning.
 As I’ve mentioned a bit earlier on, entry-level data analysts make the least amount of money out of the three groups of these professionals.
 But just what sum are we talking about here?

-According to Glassdoor.com, the average yearly entry-level data analyst salary comes out to be around $34,500 USD.
-This means that this type of data analyst can expect to earn around $2875 USD per month.
+According to Glassdoor.com, the average yearly salaries of entry-level data analysts comes out to be around $34,500.
+This means that this type of data analyst can expect to earn around $2875 per month.

 You have to keep in mind the tasks that entry-level data analysts perform – or, rather, their complexity.
 If we consider the fact that these people are usually tasked with small, very easy and completely learning-based assignments, that salary doesn’t look all that bad.